-‘Butt Juice’, A Baltimore Gang Member, Sentenced To Prison For Racketeering
+‘Butt Juice,’ A Baltimore Gang Member, Sentenced To Prison For Racketeering

 Other witnesses, he said, were members of rival gangs, likely looking to get their rival behind bars.

-According to a 2016 Baltimore Sun report, so wracked with gang violence was Cherry Hill that at one time a shooting broke out at a so-called “truce party between rival gangs.
-Since 2013, however, federal authorities have been round up gang members – to date, over three dozen of them – and started trying them on various crimes.
+According to a 2016 Baltimore Sun report, so wracked with gang violence was Cherry Hill that at one time a shooting broke out at a so-called “truce party” between rival gangs.
+Since 2013, however, federal authorities have been rounding up gang members, over three dozen of them, and started prosecuting them on various crimes.

 Nowadays, things have quieted down in the predominantly black neighborhood, and the community is experiencing a resurgence, says community activist Michael Middleton.